-I’m available Sundays through Thursdays starting around 1pm with the last lesson usually starting at 7pm (MST).
+I’m available Sundays, Tuesdays, Wednesdays and Thursdays starting around 1pm with the last lesson usually ending at 7pm (MST).
 You can absolutely schedule weekly or bi-weekly.
 To view the full teaching calendar, you can signup to access the student portal here.
 If you have other questions, give me a call or shoot me a text at 720-314-8054. -Draven

 Where are you located?

 I’m located in Northwest Denver, Colorado, USA.
 I’m also available to do lessons online through Skype.
 Currently over 75% of my students are online.
 I teach students across the world, from Austin, Texas to Australia, from Utah to the U.K.

 We operate on a simple flat-rate system.
 Weekly lessons are $436/month (4 lessons/month, which works out to be $109/lesson).
 Biweekly lessons are $222/month (2 lessons/month, which works out to be $111/lesson).
 We send out invoices on the first and are due by the third.
 Individual lessons are $125/lesson and are paid per lesson.
 Payment for individual lessons is due a week prior to confirm booking.
 Your initial vocal assessment is only $55.
 Click to request a lesson now.

 Although I specialize in Hard Rock, I have a background in performing a wide variety of genres.
 I’ve had the pleasure of teaching students in R&B, Gospel, Jazz, Musical Theater, Grunge, Pop, Hard Rock, Metal, Hardcore, and many other styles going as far back as the 1930’s.